Sutto/rocket_pants/README.md

 ## Example App

 Learn better by reading code?
-We also have an example app mixing models and api clients over at [Sutto/transperth-api](https://github.com/Sutto/transperth-api) that is built using RocketPants.
+There is also have an example app mixing models and api clients over at [Sutto/transperth-api](https://github.com/Sutto/transperth-api) that is built using RocketPants.

 ## General Structure